It4innovations/HyperLoom/doc/source/client-py.rst

 Python objects
 --------------

-Data objects in loom can be directly a Python objects.
+Data objects in HyperLoom can be directly a Python objects.
 A constant value can be created by ``tasks.py_value``::

     from loom.client import tasks